Campaign to save 10-year-old Glasgow orphan from deportation

 A campaign to save a 10-year-old Glasgow-based orphan from being sent back to Georgia has been backed by political and religious leaders.

-Giorgi Kakava's future was thrown into doubt after the death of his mother Sopio Baikhadze died in February died while seeking asylum leaving the youngter's future in doubt.
+Giorgi Kakava's future was thrown into doubt after the death of his mother Sopio Baikhadze in February.
+She died while seeking asylum, leaving the youngster’s future up in the air.

-There are now warning that the the youngster's life could be in danger from gangsters if he is sent home.
+There are now warnings the youngster’s life could be in danger from gangsters if he is sent home.

 Greens co-leader Patrick Harvie said the schoolboy was “just as Glaswegian as me or anyone else in this city”.